 About Kingfisher Bluff

-The Kingfisher Bluff is located along the main branch of the Rouge River at the western edge of HFC's main campus.
+Kingfisher Bluff is located along the main branch of the Rouge River at the western edge of HFC's main campus.
 The Rouge River meanders through this area and makes a sharp bend at Kingfisher Bluff.
-However, the river has caused significant stream bank erosion at the toe of the bluff, resulting in bank failures.
-The Kingfisher Bluff Project was designed to reduce pollution, increase recreational opportunities, enhance and preserve habitat, and reduce water volumes and velocities.
+Over time, the river caused significant stream bank erosion at the toe of the bluff, resulting in bank failures.
+In the mid-2000s, The Kingfisher Bluff Project was implemented to reduce pollution, increase recreational opportunities, enhance and preserve habitat, and reduce water volumes and velocities.
 It was funded through grant money from the Clean Michigan Initiative and the Wayne County Rouge Program Office.
-The design included the stabilization of the existing bluff and the construction of an observation overlook with interpretive signage, a connecting pathway to the Gateway Trail, and stormwater best management practices such as porous pavement and a bio-retention basin.
+The design included the stabilization of the existing bluff and the construction of an observation overlook with interpretive signage, a connecting pathway to the Rouge River Gateway Trail, and stormwater best management practices such as porous pavement and a bio-retention basin.

 What We Changed